Project type: Conservation Workshop

 Workshop started: 2017

 About the project and the workshop: The workshop enables participants to gain comprehensive knowledge and hands-on experience in paper, metal and textile conservation.
-Documentation and scientific analysis (optical microscopy & XRF, XRD analysis) will also be presented.
-The participants will document original materials and work on replicas.
-Visit to the Ecclesiastical Museum, Archive and Library of Zakynthos as well as to the world famous Shipwreck (Navagio) beach.
-Optional tours to the top beaches of the island.
+Documentation and scientific analyses (optical microscopy & XRF, XRD) will also be presented.
+Participants will document original materials and work on replicas.
+Visit the Ecclesiastical Museum, Archive and Library of Zakynthos.
+Optional tours to the top beaches of the island and the world-famous Shipwreck (Navagio) beach.

 Artifacts & monuments in the project's focus: replicas and objects from ecclesiastical and folklore museums in Greece

-Academic coordinator: Asst.
+Academic coordinator: Assoc.
 Prof. Christos Karydis (Conservator, Ionian University)

 Lecturers: